bsmith89/human-gut-diversity-manuscript/outline.md

                 While Competitive Lotka-Volterra is able to model the persistance of species which occupy sufficiently different niches,
+                perhaps more satisfyingly,
                 Tilman's explicitly mechanistic competition
                 model [Tilman 1977],
                 also yields stable coexistance between species.
-                By describing not only the growth of multiple populations but also the depletion of multiple resources, species dependent on the exact same substrates may coexist when each is growth limited by a different one.
+                By describing not only the growth of multiple populations but also the depletion of multiple resources, this model was able to demonstrate that species dependent on the exact same substrates may coexist when each is growth limited by a different one.
                 For instance, two bacteria which both grow on glucose and